dark-mechanicum/aws-cloudwatch-metrics-http-gateway/README.md

 The server will start listening on port 3000 by default, or on the port specified by the `PORT` environment variable if it is set.

+## Detailed Logging
+If you need more insight into what's happening with your requests and operations, you can enable detailed logging.
+To do this, simply set the `DEBUG` environment variable before starting the server.
+With this enabled, you'll get a more comprehensive view of how your application is functioning.

 ## Local Docker Development

 Create `.env` file with `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` values to allow run that code in the docker container.